-Ibuprofen is a non-steroidal anti-inflammatory drug or NSAID.
+Ibuprofen is a nonsteroidal anti-inflammatory drug (NSAID).
 Other examples of drugs in this class include aspirin and diclofenac.
-These are all pain relievers that are used in the management of mild to moderate pain, inflammation and fever.
+Taken together, these drugs are all pain relievers that are used in the management of mild to moderate pain, inflammation, and fever.
 These symptoms arise when the body releases chemicals called prostaglandins.

-Prostaglandins are sometimes referred to as local mediators because they carry out important functions near to where they were produced, rather than throughout the body.
+Prostaglandins are sometimes referred to as local mediators because they carry out important functions near the location in which they were produced, rather than throughout the body.
 In vivo studies show that the R-enantiomer is converted to the S-enantiomer, which is thought to be the more pharmacologically active enantiomer.

 Ibuprofen is a non-selective inhibitor of an enzyme called cyclooxygenase (COX), which is required for the synthesis of prostaglandins via the arachidonic acid pathway.
 COX is needed to convert arachidonic acid to prostaglandin H2 (PGH2) in the body.
-This PGH2 is then converted to prostaglandins.
-The inhibition of COX by ibuprofen therefore lowers the level of prostaglandins made by the body.
+PGH2 is then converted to prostaglandins.
+The inhibition of COX by ibuprofen, therefore, lowers the level of prostaglandins made by the body.

-The prostaglandins that are formed from PGH2 are important mediators of sensations such as pain and processes such as fever and inflammation.
-The antipyretic effects may arise as a result of action on the hypothalamus leading to vasodilation, an increased peripheral blood flow and subsequent heat dissipation.
+The prostaglandins that are formed from PGH2 are important mediators of sensations, such as pain, and inflammatory processes, such as fever and inflammation.
+The antipyretic effects of ibuprofen may arise as a result of its action on the hypothalamus that subsequently leads to vasodilation, an increased peripheral blood flow, and subsequent heat dissipation.

-Anticoagulant effects are also mediated through inhibition of COX, which converts arachidonic acid into thromboxane A2, a vital component in platelet aggregation that leads to the formation of blood clots.
+The anticoagulant effects of ibuprofen are also mediated through inhibition of COX, which converts arachidonic acid into thromboxane A2, a vital component in platelet aggregation that leads to the formation of blood clots.

-There are two forms of COX in the body - COX-1 and COX-2.
-The pain and inflammation reducing effects of NSAIDs are mediated through the inhibition of COX-2, while COX-1 inhibition blocks the formation of thromboxane.
-The long-term blockage of COX-1 with chronic use of NSAID, however, may cause gastric toxicity, as COX-1 usually maintains the gastric mucosa.
+There are two forms of COX in the body, which include COX-1 and COX-2.
+The pain and inflammation-reducing effects of NSAIDs are mediated through the inhibition of COX-2, whereas COX-1 inhibition blocks the formation of thromboxane.
+The long-term blockage of COX-1 with chronic use of NSAIDs, however, may cause gastric toxicity, as COX-1 usually maintains the integrity of the gastric mucosa.